awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-timestream-database.md

 # AWS::Timestream::Database<a name="aws-resource-timestream-database"></a>

 Creates a new Timestream database\.
 If the KMS key is not specified, the database will be encrypted with a Timestream managed KMS key located in your account\.
 Refer to [AWS managed KMS keys](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#aws-managed-cmk) for more info\.
-Service quotas apply\.
-For more information, see [Access Management](https://docs.aws.amazon.com/timestream/latest/developerguide/ts-limits.html) in the Timestream Developer Guide\.
+[Service quotas apply](https://docs.aws.amazon.com/timestream/latest/developerguide/ts-limits.html)\.
+See [code sample](https://docs.aws.amazon.com/timestream/latest/developerguide/code-samples.create-db.html) for details\.

 ## Syntax<a name="aws-resource-timestream-database-syntax"></a>